SatXCho/Monkey-type-hack/README.md

 # Monkey-type-hack
-cheating on a typing test with python
+Cheating on a typing test with python

+You first have to install tesseract and get it's path from https://github.com/UB-Mannheim/tesseract/wiki And there's some must have python libs installed bla bla